Cyber crime is indiscriminate, and will target any business, charity or organisation, regardless of size!

 The latest Cyber Security Breaches Survey has revealed that 42% of small businesses have been breached in the previous 12 months.
-SMEs are therefore increasingly desirable targets for cyber criminals – typically due to a lack of staff training or technology.
+SMEs are therefore increasingly desirable targets for cyber criminals – so now really is the time to improve your cyber security strategy, measures and tactics.

 Furthermore, the General Data Protection Regulation (GDPR) holds all organisations to account for data breaches, irrespective of size.
 And with business professionals calling on government and business to unite in the fight against cyber-crime, cyber security is in the spotlight.